rimopa/randomWallpaper/README.md

 # randomWallpaper
-Change your Windows wallpaper to a random one in one or more indicated folders
+Change your Windows wallpaper to a random one in the indicated folder or folders.

-Requires PowerShell 5.0+
+Requires PowerShell 5.0+.

 The script only allows .jpg, .jpeg, .png, .bmp, .gif, .webp and .tiff.
 If you know of any other file extension Windows can use as desktop background, feel free to create and issue and tell me!